Clinical Professor

 Contact

-In his 15th year at NYU, David Hollander is Assistant Dean of Real World and Clinical Professor with the Preston Robert Tisch Institute for Global Sport.
+Teaching his first class at NYU in 2008, David Hollander is Assistant Dean of Real World and Clinical Professor with the Preston Robert Tisch Institute for Global Sport.
 One of NYU's most popular professors, Hollander is the recipient of NYU’s highest faculty honor, 2019 NYU Distinguished Teaching Award.
 He's also been recognized with highest NYU School of Professional Studies Honors: Award for Teaching Excellence (2018, 2012) and Award for Outstanding Service (2021, 2016) (only full-time faculty to win either award twice).
-Hollander's signature innovative experiential program Real World is one of the hottest programs at NYU, partnering with 45 A-list organizations like Nike, Porsche, JetBlue, Ace Hotel, Samsung.
+Hollander's signature innovative experiential program Real World is one of the hottest programs at NYU partnering with over 70 A-list organizations like Nike, Porsche, Samsung.
 Axios called Real World "the future" of higher education.

-His only-of-its-kind humanities course "How Basketball Can Save the World" received international media attention including features from CBS News, SLAM, The Associated Press, The Washington Post and The New York Times.
-In February 2023, Hollander released new book: How Basketball Can Save the World: 13 Guiding Principles for Reimaging What’s Possible (Harmony/Penguin Random House).
+His 1:1 humanities course "How Basketball Can Save the World" received international media attention including features from CBS News, SLAM, The Associated Press, The Washington Post and The New York Times.
+In February 2023, Hollander released the book: How Basketball Can Save the World: 13 Guiding Principles for Reimaging What’s Possible (Harmony/Penguin Random House).
 Hollander's book and course have become somewhat of an international movement.
-On Good Friday, April 12, 2022, major Italian media – la Repubblica, Corriere della Serra – credited Hollander and his class for helping sway the Vatican to recognize the first-ever Patron Saint of Basketball!
-For his extraordinary efforts in that cause, Hollander was awarded a “key to the city” by the Mayor of Porretta Terme.
-On August 25, 2023 the United Nations passed a resolution for "World Basketball Day" inspired by a proposal for it in Hollander's book.
-Hollander collaborated with the Philippione government to bring forward the resolution adopted by consensus and co-sponsored by an impressive 76 other nations from every continent on the globe.
-Basketball is the first team sport to get an official U.N.
-International Day, celebrated now every year on December 21.
+On Good Friday, April 12, 2022, major Italian media – la Repubblica, Corriere della Serra – credited Hollander and his class for helping sway the Vatican to recognize the first-ever Patron Saint of Basketball.
+On August 25, 2023 United Nations passed a resolution for "World Basketball Day" (December 21) inspired by a proposal for it in Hollander's book.
+Hollander collaborated with the Philippine government to bring forward the resolution.

-He is a sought-after advisor to top brands in marketing, sports, entertainment, culture, and education.
-He frequently comments in top-tier media including Los Angeles Times, The Boston Globe, Chicago Tribune, USA Today, ABC News, CNN, Bloomberg, NPR.
-He sits on a number of advisory boards including for espnW, The Earl Monroe New Renaissance Basketball School, NYU Entrepreneurial Institute.
-Hollander is the author of four books as well as countless articles for major outlets including The Huffington Post (its first writer of sports), Slate, Interview, and many others.
+Hollander is a sought-after advisor to top brands in marketing, sports, entertainment, culture, and education and a featured speaker at top universities, sports organizations and leading corporations and non-profits like the NBA, FIBA, Red Bull, Nike, YMCA.
+He frequently comments in top-tier media including Los Angeles Times, The Boston Globe, USA Today.
+He sits on a number of advisory boards including for FIBA Foundation, espnW, The Earl Monroe New Renaissance Basketball School, NYU Entrepreneurial Institute.
+Hollander is the author of four books as well as countless articles for major outlets including The Huffington Post; its first writer of sports.

 TCSB1-GC1010